ekmixon/docs-6/v21.1/architecture/sql-layer.md

 ### Relational structure

 Developers experience data stored in CockroachDB in a relational structure comprised of rows and columns.
-Sets of rows and columns are further organized into [tables](../{{page.version.version}}/show-tables.html).
-Collections of tables are then organized into [databases](../{{page.version.version}}/show-databases.html).
+Sets of rows and columns are further organized into [tables](../show-tables.html).
+Collections of tables are then organized into [databases](../show-databases.html).
 A CockroachDB cluster can contain many databases.

-Because of this structure, CockroachDB provides typical relational features like [constraints](../{{page.version.version}}/constraints.html) (e.g., [foreign keys](../{{page.version.version}}/foreign-key.html)).
+Because of this structure, CockroachDB provides typical relational features like [constraints](../constraints.html) (e.g., [foreign keys](../foreign-key.html)).
 These features mean that application developers can trust that the database will ensure consistent structuring of the application's data; data validation doesn't need to be built into the application logic separately.

 ### SQL API

 CockroachDB implements most of the ANSI SQL standard to manifest its relational structure.
-For a complete list of the SQL features CockroachDB supports, see [SQL Feature Support](../{{page.version.version}}/sql-feature-support.html).
+For a complete list of the SQL features CockroachDB supports, see [SQL Feature Support](../sql-feature-support.html).

-Importantly, through the SQL API, developers have access to ACID-semantic [transactions](../{{page.version.version}}/transactions.html) like they would through any SQL database (using [`BEGIN`](../{{page.version.version}}/begin-transaction.html), [`END`](../{{page.version.version}}/end-transaction.html), [`COMMIT`](../{{page.version.version}}/commit-transaction.html), etc.)
+Importantly, through the SQL API, developers have access to ACID-semantic [transactions](../transactions.html) like they would through any SQL database (using [`BEGIN`](../begin-transaction.html), [`COMMIT`](../commit-transaction.html), etc.).

 XXX: YOU ARE HERE